Igho-Okeoghene/Igho-Okeoghene/README.md

 - Created Power Automate flows and provided operational support for business processes using Microsoft 365 applications.
 - Updated and Redesigned pages of the company’s website resulting in a 30% increase in website traffic and user engagement.

-DIGITO WEBS                                                        Surulere, Lagos.
+DIGITO WEBS (Surulere, Lagos)

 A website design start-up, geared with a mission to create stylish and professional websites that ensure clients have a distinguished digital footprint.

-Business Development Officer/Assistant Front-end Developer         Sept.
-2022 - May 2023
+Business Development Officer/Assistant Front-end Developer (Sept.
+2022 - May 2023)
 - Actively participated in developing 80% of all websites worked on and delivered by the company.
 - Developed creative articles for social media campaigns, that were being posted daily and increased online engagements by 50%.